 1) Invest in VOIP

 VOIP can help automate some calls.
 Then, when someone does pick up the phone, you can have the call routed directly to you or an associate.
-As a result, cold calling is much more efficient and frees up your time for more important things.
+As a result, cold calling is much more efficient, freeing up your time for more critical tasks.

 2) Keep Everything Legal